APNIC-Labs/draft-kskroll-sentinel/README.md

       the forwarder target resolver

-   In such a case, either the outcome is indeterminate validating ("Vind"), or a case of mixed signals (SERVFAIL in all three responses), which is similarly an indeterminate response with respect to the trusted key state.
+   In such a case, either the outcome is indeterminate validating ("Vind"), or a case of mixed signals such as SERVFAIL in all three responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

 5. Security Considerations